m0ru/bak/02a_state_of_the_art.md

 ### Ng-Redux {#sec:ng-redux}

-Ng-Redux^[<https://github.com/angular-redux/ng-redux> (accessed 2018-06-18).] is a framework that is based on the Redux-architecture and is designed to be used with Angular applications.
+Ng-Redux [see ref. @ngreduxAngularbindings2018] is a framework that is based on the Redux-architecture and is designed to be used with Angular applications.
 The latter handles the Components/Directives and their updates of the DOM, whereas Ng-Redux manages the application state.
 In this combination, the frameworks binds functions to the angular controllers to trigger any of the available actions.
 Even more importantly, it allows registering a `selectFromState`-function that gets run after the app-state has been updated and the result of which is then bound to the controller.
 Ng-Redux also provides a middleware-system for plugins that can modify actions and state before and after a reduction step and can trigger side-effects.
 For example "thunk" provides a convenient way to handle asynchronicity in reducers, by passing a dispatch-function to them that they can call at any later point in time (e.g. when an HTTP request returns).
 Another example is the `ngUiRouterMiddleware` that allows interfacing with browsers' history-API (and thus URL in the URL-bar).
 That middleware also conveniently adds this information (e.g. current route and route-parameters) to the application state, where components can retrieve them like any other part of the state.

 <!-- TODO @ ng-redux: example of use in a simple directive?